Skip to main content

 Who is eligible?

-You are eligible to register your interest in the Allianz Class Action if you received a registration notice from KPMG or at any time between 1 June 2006 and 27 September 2021 you:
+You may be a Group Member if, at any time between 1 June 2006 and 27 September 2021 you:

 1. purchased one or more of the “add-on” insurance products referred to above on or around the same time you purchased a motor vehicle or motor cycle from a vehicle dealership; and